 I just got back from a relaxing weekend out in western Kansas which was a nice escape from the hustle of everyday life here in Lawrence.
 The weather was perfect and I spent one morning canoeing out on Wilson Lake which was a lot of fun.
 I also (over)ate a ton of home-cooked food.
 However, pill one of the most unique things I came across was a beautiful sunflower field, page so out came the camera!

 OK, page so one more non-design post before I get back to business . . .
 Last night KU defeated Memphis in an amazing NCAA Championship basketball game and the town of Lawrence went crazy!
-It’s been estimated that 40-75, visit this 000 people rushed downtown to Massachusetts St. for a party that even a torrential thunderstorm couldn’t stop.
+It’s been estimated that 40-75,000 people rushed downtown to Massachusetts St. for a party that even a torrential thunderstorm couldn’t stop.
 Congrats to this year’s team on a great season.
 It’s a great day to be a Jayhawk!

-Justin Marable is a printmaker who works out of his studio which is located in a historic and charming neighborhood in Topeka, unhealthy KS.
+Justin Marable is a printmaker who works out of his studio which is located in a historic and charming neighborhood in Topeka, KS (update: Justin is now a Lawrence, KS resident!).
 His works are primarily silk screens that explore the element of rural decay occurring in the heartlands of America.
-However, grip this isn’t to imply that the works are unattractive in any way.
+However, this isn’t to imply that the works are unattractive in any way.
 In fact, the colors and compositions of his works are rich and beautiful and most everyone who is from the area connects to the imagery and colors of the Midwest.
 He has huge body of work and is clearly passionate about what he does.

 From his artist’s statement: